-I also provide information to you about the English Baccalaureate or EBacc in pages 9-11.
-In making their choices, students and their families should consider the benefits to them of taking either Geography or History combined with French, German or Spanish as this combination along with Maths, English and Science makes up the EBacc curriculum which employers and universities may increasingly be looking for in their applicants as students across the country take this combination of subjects in increasing numbers.
+Later in this booklet I also provide information to you about the English Baccalaureate or EBacc.
+In making their choices, students and their families should carefully consider the benefits to them of taking either Geography or History combined with French, German or Spanish as this combination along with Maths, English and Science makes up the EBacc curriculum which employers and universities may increasingly be looking for in their applicants as students across the country take this combination of subjects in increasing numbers.
 This is considered a more 'academic' curriculum but isn't just reserved for the most-able students.
+By offering 4 curriculum choice subjects, we are keen to make it possible to mix the EBacc curriculum (which takes up 2 of the 4 available choices) with other subjects.